WILD IMPRESSIONS - A SOLO EXHIBITION HELD AT THE ALCHEMIST GALLERY, DINGWALL, SPRING/SUMMER 2021

 The Money Tree- Textile Sculpture

-I was recently called on by a fellow maker Redrubyrose to create a piece ‘inspired by Gairloch’ – this work was part of an exhibition of makers, photographers and painters at the new Gairloch Museum.
+I was called on by a fellow maker Redrubyrose to create a piece ‘inspired by Gairloch’ – this work was part of an exhibition of makers, photographers and painters at the new Gairloch Museum.

 'The Money Tree' was inspired by the old coin embedded Oak tree found on the Isle of Maree.